wanitchayap/academic-website/content/about/_index.md

 ## Outside Psychology and Neuroscience
 * I like reading short stories and novels, especially English novels.
 My favorite authors are Kurt Vonnegut and Ernest Hemingway.
 I have pride that I read _Ulysses_ by James Joyce from top to bottom.
 I try to keep up with reading Korean novels too, but it got harder after coming to America.
-* I also like talking about baseball stats and listening to music.
-I support whatever team that is based on the city my partner lives in (currently Toronto Bluejays) although she has absolutely no interest in the sport.
-I always claim that Beethoven's 5th movement of Beethoven's Symphony 9 is probably the best music ever written, but usually listens to classic rock music (or the Beetles).
+* I also like talking about baseball stats.
+I support whatever team that is based on the city my partner lives in (currently Toronto Blue Jays) although she has absolutely no interest in the sport.
+I also played as a catcher in my high school's team, but do not play anymore.
+* Like everybody else, I like listening to music while resting.
+I always claim that 5th movement of Beethoven's Symphony 9 is probably the best music ever written, but usually listens to classic rock music (or just the Beetles).
+* I also like reading random Wikipedia articles in my free time.
+You can try it [here](https://en.wikipedia.org/wiki/Special:Random).